MYXF90/radix-inu-contracts/token-sale/README.md

 # Create some tokens that we can put up for sale
-resim new-token-fixed --symbol SHINY 10000 # Save the resource address into $shiny
+resim new-token-fixed --symbol XRDINU 10000 # Save the resource address into $shiny

 # Publish our package
 resim publish . # Save the package address into $package

 # Instantiate the TokenSale component
 # We pass as arguments:
-# - a bucket with our 10,000 SHINY tokens
+# - a bucket with our 10,000 XRDINU tokens
 # - the address of the XRD token that we will accept as the payment token
-# - the price per token: 0.1 XRD per SHINY
+# - the price per token: 0.1 XRD per XRDINU
 # - the maximum personal allocation: 500 XRD
 #
 # The new call results in the creating of 4 new components.